 BLS VISA APPLICATION CENTER

-Starting September 1, 2023, applications for student visas (stays for more than 90 days: General student visa, including visas for students' relativesand visas for minors, NALCAP visa, Au-pair visa) must be submitted in person by appointment only to the BLS Spain Visa Application Center in Washington DC.
+Applications for student visas must be submitted in person by appointment only to the BLS Spain Visa Application Center in Washington DC.

 To find more information and schedule an appointment for a Study visa at BLS Spain Visa Application Center in Washington DC, please follow the link: BLS Spain Visa Application Center